AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 Your tutor will also assess how well your program works overall.

 #### UAV controls
-1. One thumbstick (two axes) to control the x and y position of the UAV.
+1. Left One thumbstick control the x and y position of the UAV.
-2. Left and right triggers to raise and lower the UAV respectively.
+2. Left and right triggers raise and lower the UAV respectively.
-3. Other left/right joystick axis to control the heading (yaw) of the UAV.
+3. Right joystick control the heading (yaw) of the UAV.
-5. One button to release a block.
+5. Button X release a block.
 Only release one block per button press.
-5. One button to clear all the blocks.
+5. Right shoulder button clear all the blocks.

+**Hint: You may want to modify assignment 2 code for this part.**

 #### Error handling
 Your program should handle all possible errors including but not limited to: